SergPerep/sergperep.github.io/dev/code-performance.md

 ```

 The `Sort()` sadly cannot be weaved into for-loop with `Where()`, since it requires the whole collection to be filtered to before sorting.

-# Avoid converting temporary collections to lists and arrays

-Sometimes you build a temporary collection to use it as base for another collection. !Example!.

 # Consider dictionaries for repeated search